 The Academy's team of instructors is made up of actual police officers and other specialized law enforcement personnel who provide in-depth discussions and demonstrations about their individual areas of expertise.
 The Academy curriculum retains all of the core elements essential for citizens to gain a better understanding of police operations.
 As a result of their participation citizens are able to make more informed judgments about their police department and its daily operations.
 The police department also benefits from the Academy because it allow us to gain a better understanding of the views and concerns of our community.
 Our goal is to foster lasting relationships with members of our community and to create real partnerships with them that will enable us to work side-by-side on future projects to achieve mutual goals.

-At the end of the 12th week students will be awarded a certificate of completion and exceptional graduates will receive special public recognition at our graduation banquet.
+Upon completion students will be awarded a certificate of completion and exceptional graduates will receive special public recognition at our graduation banquet.
 As an academy graduate we will continue to network with one another well beyond your time in our classroom and we encourage your opinions, input and suggestions about local issues and our service to our citizens.
 As future opportunities arise we will offer our pool of committed, well-informed Citizens Police Academy graduates special volunteer appointments where they can continue to show their commitment through community service.

 Class size is limited to 20 students per class and registration is on a first come, first served basis.
 If you have additional questions you may contact one of the Public Information Officers shown on the right side of this page.

 Note: There are no minimum physical requirements to participate in the Citizens Police Academy.
 Students will not be required to take part in any activities that they are physically unable to perform.
 If you have a disability that requires special accommodation please let us know in advance so we can make the necessary arrangements.• be at least 18 years of age• live or work in Garland County, AR• have no prior felony arrests• have had no serious misdemeanor arrests in the last 2 years.